WatchdogCyberDefense/mikrotik/README.md

 ---

-This setup helps protect your Mikrotik router by blocking traffic from known malicious IP addresses.
 You can help improve the effectiveness by alerting us to false positives and false negatives.
-This compact list is designed using AI/ML Reinforcement learning algorithms to optimally block around 60-70% of the attacks on your network.

 ---